 Have a High Valid Tracking Rate

-A newer performance metric from Amazon is the percentage of a seller’s total packages shipping with valid tracking.
+A newer performance metric from Amazon is the percentage of a seller’s total package shipping with valid tracking.
 To protect your Buy Box eligibility, valid tracking numbers should be provided for at least 95% of packages shipped.
 Having a valid tracking rate of below 95% can negatively impact a seller’s chance of winning the Buy Box and even selling in a certain category.

 How to Track Your Buy Boxes on Amazon Seller Central